I love being a therapist, and I want to help you thrive

 I am a Licensed Marriage & Family Therapist (LMFT) and Licensed Professional Counselor (LPC) in Suffolk, Virginia and have experience working with individuals (including adolescents), couples, and families.
 I’m also a Certified Daring Way Facilitator for The Daring Way™.

 A native Texan, I studied Psychology at Texas A&M University and then moved to Virginia in 2003.
 I got my degree in Marriage & Family Counseling at the College of William and Mary, and now reside in Suffolk.
-For the past 12 years, I’ve worked in a variety of settings in the counseling field with people facing a myriad of challenges- from providing in-home counseling with struggling families to training and supporting foster parents as they took on the challenges of adding a child into their home.
+Since 2006, I’ve worked in a variety of settings in the counseling field with people facing a myriad of challenges- from providing in-home counseling with struggling families to training and supporting foster parents as they took on the challenges of adding a child into their home.
 I began educating future human service professionals at Old Dominion University in 2010, and starting seeing clients in private practice shortly thereafter.
-No matter the setting in which I find myself, I always come back to my passion for families, and my belief that to best understand a person, you have to consider the family system (family of origin as well as current family configuration).